MRSessions/mrsessionsblog/blog/_posts/2020-6-15-the-once-i-hat-apple-products-microsoft-user-now-developing-on-a-macbook.md

   - MacOS
 author: Matt Sessions
 location: Greater Nashville Area, TN
-title: The Once, "I Hate Apple Products" Microsoft User Developing on a Macbook
+title: The Once, "I Hate Apple Products" Microsoft User Now Developing on a Macbook
 ---

 My main focus in development has always been around the Microsoft .NET stack since before I started my first dev job.
 Most recently, I have gotten into the Node realm, using React JS and Vue JS.